munificent/craftinginterpreters/book/scanning.md

 ## Design Note: Implicit Semicolons

-Programmers today are spoiled for choice in languages and have gotten picky about the look and feel of its syntax.
+Programmers today are spoiled for choice in languages and have gotten picky about syntax.
 They want their language to look clean and modern.
-One bit of syntactic lichen that almost every new language scrapes off (and some ancient ones like BASIC never had) is `;` as an explicit statement separator.
+One bit of syntactic lichen that almost every new language scrapes off (and some ancient ones like BASIC never had) is `;` as an explicit statement terminator.

-Instead, they treat a newline as a statement separator where it makes sense to do so.
+Instead, they treat a newline as a statement terminator where it makes sense to do so.
 The "where it makes sense" part is the interesting bit.
 While *most* statements are on their own line, sometimes you need to spread a single statement across a couple of lines.
-Those newlines should not be treated as separators.
+Those intermingled newlines should not be treated as terminators.

-Most of the obvious cases are easy to detect, but there are a handful of nasty
+Most of the obvious cases where the newline should be ignored are easy to detect, but there are a handful of nasty ones:
-ones:

 * A return value on the next line: